Backup & Restore¶

 - If you backed up your wallet using the

-command from either Tools->Debug Console or from the CLI if using the Command Line Interface.
-This is the recommended method of restoring from adumpfile
+dumpwallet <dumpfile>command, you can restore it simply by issuing theimportwallet <dumpfile>command from either Tools->Debug Console or from the CLI if using the Command Line Interface.
+This is the recommended method of restoring from adumpfile. - Another option you have if you are restoring an

 HD Wallet